Skip to main content

 • Modulation of Kisspeptin ∞ The kisspeptin neuronal system is a critical upstream regulator of GnRH release.
 Chronic stress and elevated cortisol have been shown to inhibit kisspeptin signaling, effectively cutting off a primary stimulatory input to the GnRH pulse generator.

 Reversing this central suppression requires a sustained period of low cortisol signaling.
-The brain must perceive a prolonged state of safety to upregulate the for kisspeptin and GnRH once again.
+The brain must perceive a prolonged state of safety to upregulate the gene expression for kisspeptin and GnRH once again.
 This process of neuronal adaptation and normalization of pulsatile secretion can take many months of consistent, low-stress living.

 Inhibition at the Pituitary and Gonads